Computer-Programming-B/BlinkingLED/README.md

     sleep(500)
 ```

+You will submit the code and a short video of your program running.
 You may find slides 99 - 104 of the [slide presentation](https://docs.google.com/presentation/d/1aiGcnPn8uoCJdX8p7_qoI3Hh3_KOhUtFeB3Byw0tacA/edit?usp=sharing) helpful in completing this assignment.

 Extensions
 ----------